funkpopo/controllerX/README.md

 - Shows a clear message when a controller or visual preset is not supported.
 - Includes simulation, debug, and hardware verification tools for development and testing.

-## Current Limitations

-- DualShock 4 input matching is implemented, but a DualShock 4 visual preset is not currently available in the bundled assets.
-The app will show a no-visual-preset message for DS4.
-See `docs/ds4-asset-status.md`.
-- Some controller calibration and hot-plug checks need real hardware testing.
-See `docs/verification.md`.
-- Local Windows installer builds are unsigned unless you provide a code-signing certificate.
-See `docs/release.md`.

 ## Requirements

 - Windows for the current desktop overlay workflow.